kajoshua/kajoshua.github.io/_posts/2022-9-12-Things-to-do-Albany.md

 title: Things to do in and around Albany
 ---

 A list of things to do in the Albany / Troy / greater NY Capital Region.
-For all to enjoy, especially new fellow RPI students!
+For all to enjoy, especially fellow RPI students!

 ## Albany Events pages